abriz97/Computational_Training_ICL/README.md

-# :rocket: Computation_Training_ICL :rocket:
+# :rocket: Computational Training :rocket:
-Materials for the "Computation Training" sessions for the Msc Statistics program at ICL.
+Materials for the "MSc Computational Training" sessions for the MSc Statistics program at ICL.

 ## Structure